eyeofparadox/eyeofparadox.github.io/content/posts/2007/07/the-purpose-of-religion/index.md

 More importantly, it allowed them to extend their sense of the sacred and spiritual beyond their personal selves.

-The abstract aspects of consciousness--thought, understanding, awareness, purpose, and identity--the intangible aspects of people that the apprehension of the spirit is based upon--could be extended to the universe in all of its diversity and revealed that all things in creation are important.
+The abstract aspects of consciousness---thought, understanding, awareness, purpose, and identity---the intangible aspects of people that the apprehension of the spirit is based upon---could be extended to the universe in all of its diversity and revealed that all things in creation are important.

 It gave all things a divine quality and completed the circle of life by making birth and death doorways to another realm of existence that was home to those not yet born and those passed away.